arnavthapar/arnavs-macropad/README.md

-# arnavs-macropad
+# Arnav's Macropad

+Submssion for hackpad
-A simple macropad built of 5 switches and 2 LEDs.
+This is a simple macropad built of 5 switches and 2 LEDs.
 The switches are in a row design to allow quicker pressing of the buttons.

+The PCB fits in the case and should hopefully allow you to press the buttons.

+Features:

+- 5 Switches
+- 2 LEDs

 BOM:

 - 4x Cherry MX Switches
 - 4x Blank DSA Keycaps
 - 2x SK6812 MINI Leds
-- 1x XIAO RP2040
+- XIAO RP2040
-- 1x Case (Top and Botton)
+- Case (Top and Bottom)
 - 4x Bolts

 ## Schematic